-Joel is currently a first-year PhD student in the Department of Mexican American Studies at the University of Arizona and is a first-generation college student and immigrant from Guanajuato, Mexico.
-His research interests focus around the use of traditional healing knowledge (i.e. home remedies), gardening and agricultural practices, and foodways within Mexican immigrant and Mexican-origin families living in the United States and how these are affected by migration and place.
+Joel is a PhD student in Mexican American Studies with a minor in Library and Information Science at the University of Arizona and is a first-generation college student and immigrant from Guanajuato, Mexico.
+His research interests focus on traditional healing knowledge and practices (i.e. home remedies), gardening and agricultural traditions, and foodways within Mexican immigrant and Mexican-origin families living in the United States and how these are affected by migration and place.
 This research is informed by Joel’s own immigration experience, coming to the United States as child, which gave him a greater appreciation for his native culture and a desire to learn more about the traditions and culture of his family and the immigrant community and later (as a graduate student) how these adapt and change as a result of being taken out of their place of origin.

 Since 2014, Joel has been a Research Assistant with Dr. Patrisia Gonzales (2014), helping her develop curriculum for a hybrid class (Mexican Traditional Medicine) and assisting with in-class activities, and with the Native American Research and Training Center (2015) where he helped start and maintain a medicinal/herb garden and was a mentor to a Native undergraduate student and her project on medicinal plants utilized by her family.
 He was also a Graduate Research and Recruitment Intern at Pima Community College (2015) where he supported the office of International Development in promoting and awarding scholarship funds to American students of Mexican origin or to Mexican immigrants.
 Additionally, Joel has been a Teaching Assistant (2015-present) for “Sex and AIDS in the 21st Century” and “American Indian Health and Wellness,” where has gained more experience around curriculum development and teaching.
 Presently, he is also working as Project Assistant with the Tucson Botanical Garden’s Nuestras Recetas project where he will be talking with Tucson’s Mexican American elders about their favorite recipes and stories behind these recipes.